 You must show that you meet the employment requirements of the job you are offered.
 These may include education, training or other qualifications in the NOC description.
-For regulated occupations, you do not need to meet Canadian licensing requirements.

-Although qualifications assessment and licensing are not needed for the Rural and Northern Immigration Pilot, you should be aware of these issues when considering immigrating to Canada.
+Qualifications assessment and licensing are required for some occupations, you should be aware of these issues when you consider immigrating to Canada.

-See "Planning to Work in Canada" (PDF, 2.12 MB) for more information.
+See "Planning to Work in Canada" (PDF, 2 MB) for more information.